nephio-project/docs/user-guide/exercises.md

 ```
 </details>

-Then we will create appropriate `Secret` to make sure that Nephio can authenticate to the external backend.
+Then you will create appropriate `Secret` to make sure that Nephio can authenticate to the external backend.

 ```bash
 kubectl apply -f test-infra/e2e/tests/003-secret.yaml